-Meta tag support Extracting meta-tags from files puts heavy demand on system resources.
-So if you do not need meta-tags, deselect this option.
-The system will become more responsive (not only ReNamer, but other applications as well.).
+support system will become more responsive (not only ReNamer, but other applications as well.).
 Date format Sets the date format for ReNamer's use.
 (The selected date format will be used for naming files.)
 See Date-time format used in Meta tags to see available formats.
 Preview Tests the current date-time format, using current time.